 2) Ejaculation By Command

 What I like about Ejaculation by Command is that the author tries to make life easy for you.
 You’re presented with different options to suit your style: reading the whole book; following a quick start summary guide; or listening to an audio companion.

 As well as giving you all the key background information, there are many techniques and exercises to practice: arousal control and edging, correct breathing, mental focusing, tantric exercises and diet, to name just a few.

 The author also put a lot of thought into how you can make this all work with your current partner.
 So as well as techniques to practice together, he gives you advice on satisfying them first.
 And this is a great way to deal with differences in arousal levels and prolong intimacy and sex together.

 I do have a couple of criticisms though.
 Firstly, you have to go through a lengthy sales page and offers to buy other sex guides.
-And secondly, like the Ejaculation Trainer there’s a somewhat exaggerated claim about it being guaranteed you’ll last 20 minutes straight away.
+And like the Ejaculation Trainer there’s an exaggerated claim about it being guaranteed you’ll last 20 minutes straight away.

 3. Ejaculation Guru

 The Ejaculation Guru is one of the most recent premature ejaculation books, with a heavy emphasis on using the pelvic floor muscles to control ejaculation.
 Such is the author’s belief that his technique works, that he talks almost exclusively about it in the 30 minute introductory video.